Practical DDD in Golang: Module

 }

-defines whether it should rely on the database or some fake implementation for UserRepository
+defines whether it should rely on the database or some fake implementation for UserRepository.
+Later, all other

 Modules can use this container to obtain their dependencies.